nthparty/bcl/README.rst

 The step ``python setup.py bdist_wheel`` in the above attempts to automatically locate a copy of the libsodium source archive ``bcl/libsodium.tar.gz``.
 If the archive corresponding to the operating system is not found, the build process attempts to download it.
 To support building offline, it is necessary to first download the appropriate libsodium archive to its designated location::

     wget -O bcl/libsodium.tar.gz https://github.com/jedisct1/libsodium/releases/download/1.0.18-RELEASE/libsodium-1.0.18.tar.gz

+The process for building manually from source within a Windows environment is not currently documented, but an example of one sequence of steps can be found in the Windows job entry within the GitHub Actions workflow defined in the file ``.github/workflows/lint-test-build-upload.yml``.

 Preparation for Local Development
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^